Setting Up Your Transmitter Audio

 3, 4, and 5 below, using a simple resistive "Pad" circuit to accommodate your transmitter's mic input level.

 (Note 1) Some hum may be present in some transceiver configurations using the interface schemes of figures 3, 4, and

-5 below, but I have generally found these to work satisfactory in most cases.
+5 below since there is no isolation occurring, but I have generally found these to work satisfactory in most cases.

 (Note 2) Yaesu does not provide a way to send "Balanced" audio to it's mic connector.
 For this reason, Figure

 4 below shows an "Unbalanced T-Pad" instead of a "Balanced H-Pad".